 The first PortXchange partnerships have already been signed – with Shell and A.P.
 Moller – Maersk.
 Castelein: “Pronto will be offered in several ports in Europe and the US before the end of the year.
 The ambition for the years ahead is to make Pronto available to ports worldwide.
 Partnerships with major international players like Shell and Maersk play a crucial part in making Pronto a global success.”

-In partnering on Pronto, we can see opportunities to extend this work to optimising port operations.
+In partnering on Pronto, we can see opportunities to extend this work to optimizing port operations.
 The results of our trials so far have already shown the great benefits in increased efficiency, reduced fuel and operating costs, and lower emissions.”

 Kent Stig Hagbarth – Head of Operations Execution at A.P.
 Moller-Maersk: “We see a significant need and opportunity to improve the collaboration, communication, and single data usage amongst port participants for optimized sailing and port calls for vessels.
-The aim of the Pronto platform, to enable just in time arrival and optimize the port stay of our vessels, not only enables us to increase schedule reliability to the benefit of our customers but also to achieve our goal of reducing our CO2 emissions.”
+The aim of the Pronto platform, to enable just-in-time arrival and optimize the port stay of our vessels, not only enables us to increase schedule reliability to the benefit of our customers but also to achieve our goal of reducing our CO2 emissions.”